MCPCapital/HarmonizeProject/README.md

 Currently in development - Expected release in August 2020

 Due to litigation with Signify (Owner of the Philips Hue brand), our website was taken down.
-Harmonize Project (formerly known as Harmonize Hue) - This project has no affiliation with Signify or Philips Hue.
+Harmonize Project (formerly known as Harmonize Hue) has no affiliation with Signify or Philips Hue.

 # Features:
 * Low Latency loop-through HDMI output